andlo/mark2-hardware/readme.md

 ## Usage

+This setupscript install the VocalFusionDriver and enables what is needed and add a dpkg hook to automactly compile the VocalFusionDriver when kernel is updated.
-This setupscript has installed a service mark2-hardware.service which runs on every boot and perorms these tasks:
+It also adds a service mark2-sj201.service which runs on every boot and initialise the sj201 microphone
-* If kernelversion has changed, it recompiled new drivers and install these
-* Flash the sj201

 ## License